 6. Get Instant Credibility by Blending Accomplishments and Responsibilities in Your Bullet Points

 I’m often asked whether to highlight your accomplishments (what you achieved for your project or organization) or your responsibilities (what you did for your organization) in your work history section.
-My answer: Both.

 7. Address Any Employment Gaps Clearly

 Some of the resume gurus will tell you to hide an employment gap in your resume by reorganizing it in a functional resume format.
-In all the work I’ve done with aspiring business analysts and transitioning professionals, I’ve never seen this approach work.
+In all the work I’ve done with new business analysts and transitioning professionals, I’ve never seen this approach work.
 Assume the person reading your resume is a relatively intelligent human being who is not going to miss a gap because you’ve reorganized your work history in a confusing way.
-Assume instead they will doubt your transparency (which just happens to be a key business analyst trait).
+Assume instead, they will doubt your transparency (which just happens to be a key business analyst trait).

-Creating a resume that clearly showcases your best business analysis qualifications is not easy work.
-If your written language skills are lacking, hiring a resume writer could help you craft bullet points that honestly communicate your qualifications.
 But keep in mind that as a business analyst you will be writing a lot of documentation, so your resume is an artifact that demonstrates your ability to fulfill a key business analysis competency, just like the business analyst job interview is a time to demonstrate you can ask insightful questions.